christianshub/TestAutomation/README.md

 ![Alt Text](https://github.com/christianshub/TestAutomation/blob/main/Snapshots/demo.gif)

 ## What is this?
-The automation tool reads excel files and can be used to automate tasks quickly without the need to write any code.
+This automation tool reads excel files and can be used to automate tasks quickly without the need to write any code.

 ## How do I install and run it?
 1) Compile TestAutomation